furkandotpy/countsy/README.md

 -  I am not entirely sure why there are slight differences between `countsy`, `bash` and `cloc`.
 -  The first time I ran cloc on my GitHub folder (results above!) it took around 11 minutes.
 Maybe there is some indexing going on or caching.
 Subsequent runs take around 3 seconds, which is fast, but still way slower than `countsy`
+- Can not encode non-utf-8 python files (working on that)

 ## Missing Modules? 🔧